 Prior to this, Mr. Collier spent 12 years as the Managing Director of Collier Advertising & Production Services Limited, with offices in Denver, Colorado, and Orlando, Florida in the United States.

 Collier is a graduate of Queen’s University of Kingston, Ontario, and holds an honours degree in commerce.
 He has a distinguished career in service, having served as President of the Advertising Agencies Association of Trinidad and Tobago for four consecutive years from 2000 to 2004 and President of the Rotary Club of Port of Spain in 2001 and 2002.

-Currently a Director of Servol and the Film Company of Trinidad and Tobago and is involved in many community-based programmes.
+Currently, Collier is a Director of Servol and the Film Company of Trinidad and Tobago and is involved in many community-based programmes.